MEMOxiiii/scoreboardX/README.md

-# ScoreboardPE
+# ScoreboardX

-**ScoreboardPE** is a powerful and customizable PocketMine-MP plugin designed to display server information and a dynamic scoreboard for players.
+**ScoreboardX** is a powerful and customizable PocketMine-MP plugin designed to display server information and a dynamic scoreboard for players.
 With support for multi-world scoreboards, flickering titles, and placeholder replacements, this plugin offers a seamless way to keep players informed about server details such as player count, ping, time, and more.

 ## Features
 - Display server information with the `/wai` command (e.g., server ID, type, description, ping, etc.).